saltstack/salt/doc/topics/tutorials/starting_states.rst

 It is All Just Data
 ===================

-Before delving into the particulars, it will help to understand that the SLS is just a data structure under the hood.
-While understanding that the SLS is just a data structure is not at all critical to understand to make use Salt States, it should help bolster the understanding of where the real power is.
+Before delving into the particulars, it will help to understand that the SLS file is just a data structure under the hood.
+While understanding that the SLS is just a data structure isn't critical for understanding and making use of Salt States, it should help bolster your knowledge of where the real power is.

 SLS files are therefore, in reality, just `dictionaries`_, `lists`_, `strings`_, and `numbers`_.
 By using this approach Salt can be much more flexible.
-As someone writes more state files, it becomes clear exactly what is being written.
+As one writes more state files, it becomes clearer exactly what is being written.
 The result is a system that is easy to understand, yet grows with the needs of the admin or developer.